cfgnunes/tricarbon-watchface/README.md

 ![screenshot](screenshot.png)

-Based on official "Bari (Tricarbon)" watchface for Amazfit Band 7.
+Based on official "Tricarbon" watchface for Amazfit Band 7.

 ## Tools used